ironcore-dev/metal-operator/docs/concepts/bmcs.md

 5. **Create Server Resources**: For each detected system, the `BMCReconciler` creates a corresponding [`Server`](servers.md) resource to represent the physical server.

+6. **Create BMC DNS Record**: If a DNS record template path is provided via the managers `dns-record-template-path` flag, the controller will create an instance using this template.
+The following BMC data is injected to the Go YAML template:
+- Namespace
+- Name
+- Spec
+- Status
+- Labels